 A fundamental PM goal is to value profit above individual or social concerns.
 This tactic becomes Prioritizing Bottom Line Results in EI.

-core skill set is learning to ignore your emotions; they relabel it Controlling Outward Emotional Affect in EI.
+The core skill set is learning to ignore your emotions; they relabel it as Controlling Outward Emotional Affect in EI.

 PM learns how to disengage from emotions.
 That way, they don’t have empathy for individual or social concerns.
 The new name for this Tactics to Increase Assertiveness and Independence in EI.

-PM’s core skill set is monitoring and masking verbal and non-verbal communications.
+PM’s core skill set is monitoring and masking verbal and non-verbal communication.
 This tactic becomes Controlling Outward Emotional Affect in EI.

 Con artists and card sharks enhance their observational skills to recognize the non-verbal cues of others.
 This way, they can identify hot buttons, fears, tells, and the concerns of others.
 They use this information to gain the upper hand and decide the mark.
 This vital skill set becomes Learning to Observe and Identify the Emotional State and Needs Of Others becomes in EI.